wildfly/wildfly-build-tools/README.md

 WildFly Build Tools
 ========================

+:warning: This project has been archived.
+To provision WildFly you should use [Galleon](https://docs.wildfly.org/galleon/) for provisioning.

 This project contains Maven plugins and related tools which are used for building WildFly.
 The **feature-pack-maven-plugin** is used to create a lightweight artifact that contains a complete description of a set of